morganstanley/testplan/doc/en/introduction.rst

     General:
       --runpath             Directory path under which all temp files and logs will be created.
       --archive-runpath     Archive the runpath directory after test execution if test fails or timeout.
+      --rerun-limit {0,1,2,3}
+                            Maximum additional runs for pool tasks (default: 0).
+      --rerun-entire-task, --no-rerun-entire-task
+                            Rerun all originally selected cases in a pool task.
+When disabled, rerun only failed or unexecuted cases where supported.
+Existing filters still apply.
+Default: False.
+Explicit Task settings take precedence.
+      --rerun-on-different-runner, --no-rerun-on-different-runner
+                            Rerun a pool task only on workers where it has not failed.
+If no eligible worker remains, stop rerunning even if the rerun limit has not been reached.
+Default: False.
+Explicit Task settings take precedence.
       --timeout             Expiry timeout on test execution.
       -i, --interactive     Enable interactive mode.
 A port may be specified, otherwise the port defaults to 0.
       --pre-start-environments     Enable pre-start of environments in interactive mode.
 MultiTest names are to be passed as whitespace separated list of strings.
 Defaults to no pre-start.